djalbat/xgl/README.md

 ## Tutorial

 Launch the `index.html` file in the project's root directory, which contains links to the various examples.
 You can compile these yourself, see the section on compiling from source near to the end.
-This section assumes that you are doing this and will work through some of the examples from scratch, starting with the simplest.
+This section assumes that you are doing this and will work through the examples, starting with the simplest.

 ### The simple example

-In order to build your own 3D scene you need a `canvas` HTML element:
+In order to create a scene you need a `canvas` HTML element:

 ```html
 <html>